 Step 3.
 On the media server, set the content expiration (for example 15 minutes).

 Note: In IIS, this is done under the HTTP Header tab.
-The gateway prompt will be refreshed after this time period.
-The period chosen should reflect how oftener r re-record prompts and how long you are willing to wait to have the new prompt load after modification.
+The gateway prompt is refreshed after this time period.
+The period chosen must reflect how often re-record prompts and how long you are willing to wait to have the new prompt load after modification.

-Navigate to the .wav file you want to modify.
+Step 5.
+Navigate to the .wav file that you want to modify.

-To determine if you have properly configured gateway caching, do the following:
+In order to determine if you have properly configured gateway caching, follow this:

 It's much easier just to add the header as real HTTP Header via IIS.

-1) When a file is downloaded from the http server, if one of the http message headers contains the following:
+1. When a file is downloaded from the http server, if one of the http message headers contains this:

 Cache-Control: max-age = <value in seconds>

-Then the above <value in seconds> will be used as the FreshTime for this file.
+Then the <value in seconds> is used as the FreshTime for this file.

-2) If (1) is not present, but the following two headers are included in the http message:
+2. If (1) is not present, but these two headers are included in the http message: